 D.16-09-056 requires all DR providers to “furnish to existing customers notification and outreach about the changes,” and that in the case of aggregator programs, “it is the responsibility of the third-party aggregator to provide such notification and outreach.”
 The Decision further specified that for returning non-residential customers, the DRPs shall provide “notice to the customers of the new provision and outreach that a signature…” shall be provided by December 31, 2017.

-All Utilities state that they plan to begin customer education and outreach to educate customers about the list of prohibited resources used for load reduction during DR events following Commission approval of proposed tariff and contract language.
+All Utilities state that they plan to begin customer education and outreach to educate customers about the list of prohibited resources that may not be used for load reduction during DR events following Commission approval of proposed tariff and contract language.
 SCE and PG&E also provide descriptions of their proposed customer outreach and notification strategies and propose several metrics to assess the effectiveness of their outreach.

 SDG&E included in AL 3031-E a marketing section outlining steps its Account Executives will take to contact and inform customers of the changes required via mail and email.
 However, SDG&E also said that, “it will not require the customer to select attestation or default adjustment until the final audit verification plan is approved by the Commission.”
 PG&E also stated that it will notify its direct-enrolled BIP customers, along with BIP and CBP aggregators of the attestation requirement or default adjustment once the Commission approves the audit verification plan advice letter.
-Both of these statements contradict D. 16-09-056, which states that attestations shall be required for all returning non-residential customers no later than December 31, 2017.
-We therefore find SDG&E’s correction to EDF’s protest to be incorrect and find SDG&E’s notification and outreach plans on the prohibition to be insufficient and inaccurate.
+D. 16-09-056 states that attestations shall be required for all returning non-residential customers no later than December 31, 2017.
+We therefore find SDG&E’s correction to EDF’s protest to be incorrect and find SDG&E’s notification and outreach plans on the prohibition to be insufficient.

 We agree with EDF and Sierra Club that D.16-09-056 requires notification and outreach on prohibited resources requirements and that thorough planning and performance of actions is necessary to ensure customer compliance.
-However, we find that AL 3542-E (SCE) and PG&E’s reply to protests provide sufficient detail regarding their general notification and outreach plans
+AL 3542-E (SCE) and PG&E’s Reply to Protests to AL 4991-E provide general information on their notification and outreach plans.
+There are some gaps, however, so we clarify several modifications necessary for all Utility outreach and notification plans.

-on the prohibition for programs that do not allow for third-party aggregators.
-Considering the modifications to consequences for non-compliance approved above, we find that the notification and outreach plans indicated by SCE and PG&E for programs that do not allow for third-party aggregators to be sufficient with one omission, which is the articulation of targets for each metric that they provide.
-With this addition, these plans are approved.
+Final Utility notification and outreach plans shall be included in supplemental compliance filings to AL 4991-E et al. and shall:

+Conform to D.16-09-056.

+Provide metrics and include targets for each metric.

+Clearly indicate that Utilities will conduct notification and outreach to their own customers only, and that third-party aggregators will conduct notification and outreach to their own customers.

+State that Utilities will coordinate with third party aggregators on their respective notification and outreach activities to avoid duplication and minimize customer confusion.

-We find insufficient evidence, however, that any of the Utilities will require “similar” steps to be taken by programs allowing participation of third-party aggregators.
-In these cases, including for DRAM, we require all Utilities to add language to their contracts requiring third-party aggregators to:
+Utility submittals were also not fully clear on requirements in programs allowing participation of third-party aggregators.
+For DRAM, any such requirements must preserve a neutral competitive playing field for participating third parties aggregators.
+Therefore, we require all Utilities to add language to their contracts requiring third-party aggregators to:

 Undertake outreach and notification to all customers informing them of the prohibition;